Golden Santa Bread

 Anyone have any ideas as to which gluten free flour might work best with this particular bread recipe?
 This looks amazing!!
 But I can’t eat it, sniff sniff.
 I know some flour mixtures work better than others, and I usually mix my own flour blends but I don’t usually make bread because of how long it takes.
 But this looks to good to pass up!!!

-• cenira rezende says:
+• cenira rezende on said:

 Adorei!
 Achei lindo! vou tentar fazer, acho que meus netos vão amar também, por cer algo diferente, sempre tem panetone. obrigada bjs